FFFSake

 GitHub Discussions.

-Budget about 15-45 minutes for the one-time setup.
+If you already use (and want to keep using) Joystick Gremlin R13, budget about 15-45 minutes for the one-time setup.

 Once you've completed the above one-time setup, future usage involves (do all these BEFORE starting your game):

-has two “engines” that connect the FFB commands received by the vJoy
+FFFSake has two "engines" that connect the FFB commands received by the vJoy

 device to your physical FFB-capable controller.
 They do this in rather different